sagrudd/floundeR/README.md

 The goal of floundeR is to provide a robust and Tidyverse compliant toolbox that can be used to explore Nanopore sequence data.
 The analytical R code contained within has been forked from earlier projects such as nanopoRe.
 The R code has been deduplicated and reimplemented as R6 objects.

-This diverges from earlier versions of the code where there was a didactic emphasis - the goal is now abbreviated and simplified data exploration.
+The project goals diverge from earlier versions of nanopoRe and the ambition is now to enable abbreviated and simplified data exploration.

 ## Installation